Cosmetic Product Liability Insurance

 How Much Does Cosmetic Product Liability Insurance Cost?

-Premiums for cosmetic product liability insurance typically range from $1,200 to more than $9,000 per year, depending on risk tier, product type, annual revenue, and claims history.
+Premiums for cosmetic product liability insurance typically range from about $1,200 to more than $9,000 per year, depending on annual revenue, product type, distribution, risk tier, and claims history.
+Very small or pre-revenue sellers can often find standardized online programs below that range; brokered, structured placements for growing brands sit inside it.

-Most small-batch indie brands fall in the $1,200 to $2,000 range.
-Mid-size operations with active ingredients or trade show sales typically land between $2,000 and $5,000.
+For an established brand generating $100,000 or more in annual sales, a simple single-channel line usually runs about $1,200 to $2,000, while brands carrying active ingredients or selling through wholesale and retail, where the policy has to be structured with additional insureds and higher limits. typically land between $2,000 and $5,000..
 Full product liability insurance cost breakdowns vary by industry, but cosmetics sit in the moderate-to-high tier relative to most consumer goods.

 Risk Tier